JoaoDDuarte/-Optimal-Parameters-and-Complexity-for-Crossbred-Algorithm/README.md

 ## Prerequisites

-- SageMath (tested on version 9.2 and 9.8)
+- SageMath (tested on version 9.2, 9.8, 10.1)

-This script was tested on Arch Linux with kernel 6.0.8-arch1-1 and 6.3.2-arch1-1, so there may be issues with Windows and/or Mac.
+This script was tested on Arch Linux with kernel 6.0.8, 6.3.2 and 6.5.8, so there may be issues with Windows and/or Mac.
 However, this is unlikely.

 ## How to run